janineyylu/janineyylu.github.io/README.md

-# janineyylu.github.io
+# Welcome!

-this is a humble blog.
+this is my humble blog on all things data science, software, and dogs.